alexgould17/capstone/README.md

 - Grayscale for now with the exception of non-nav visited links.
 Considering changing those to a diff shade of gray in the near future.

 ## To-do list
-- Figure out how to display images in rails.
+- Add search/sort to user collection view (collection).
+- Add s3 gem & be able to pull metadata from a url (collection).
+- Add link/route to map view (collection).
+- Add a customized bootstrap theme using solarized's color scheme (styling).
-- Move the alert area to the navbar.
+- Move the alert area to the navbar (styling).
-- Create image model (branch: collection).
-- Make nav tab collapsable (branch: styling).
+- Make nav tab collapsable (styling).
+- Add social media functions (social).

 ## Models
 ### User